During their first 2-3 years of study, JSP students undertake an ambitious program of seminars and related courses.

 In addition to the required statistics class, students are expected to take a special JSP Research Design course which is collaboratively conceived, and which is offered at least once every two years.
 The course covers the design and execution of empirical research, including: formulating a research question, theory building, causal inference, measurement, research design, sampling, and basic questionnaire and interview construction.
 It critically examines the techniques and advantages of different types of research, including surveys, interviews, content analyses, participant observation, historical methods, and ethnography.

 The statistics and methods requirements reflect both the Program’s commitment to empirical research and the profound influence of quantitative methodologies on current scholarship examining the social impacts and efficacy of law in public policy.
 Many JSP students (and several faculty members) do not undertake this kind of research.
 But the general expectation is that all JSP students should be equipped to understand and critically evaluate such scholarship.

 JSP students intending to teach in social science departments are advised to complete more advanced course work in statistics and quantitative methods beyond the general requirement.

-Interdisciplinary scholarship in law-and-society often proceeds in critical reaction against doctrinal and traditional approaches to legal materials.
-At the same time, social science scholarship on public institutions and policy frequently neglects highly-relevant legal materials and sources.
-The purpose of these requirements is to ensure that JSP students are familiar with these technical legal materials, and that they understand the more traditional forms of legal research and legal analysis.
-(These requirements do not apply to JSP students who enter the program with a JD or other relevant professional legal training.
-JSP students concurrently enrolled in the JD program will satisfy these requirements as part of their required course of study in the JD program.)
+JSP students are required to complete one law doctrinal course during the first three semesters in the program.
+This requirement does not apply to JSP students who enter the program with a JD or other relevant professional legal training.
+JSP students concurrently enrolled in the JD program will satisfy these requirements as part of their required course of study in the JD program.